What Language Is The Torah Written In?

 Aramaic is the ancient language of the Hebrew people.
 It was the language of biblical times and was used by the early rabbinic tradition.
 Aramaic has been found in many different forms, including in the Dead Sea Scrolls and in the ancient city of Ketef Hinnom.

-The earliest form of Aramaic dates back to the 10th century BCE, but it continued to be used throughout the Persian empire and into the Byzantine period.
+The earliest form of Aramaic dates back to the 10th century BCE, but it continued to be used throughout the Persian Empire and into the Byzantine period.

 Today, Aramaic is still spoken by some people in Israel and Syria.
 However, the most common written form of Aramaic today is a modified version known as Targum Onkelos or Targum Jonathan.
 Targum Onkelos was first translated from Hebrew into Aramaic around 200 CE for Jews who did not know how to read Hebrew.